nosp7m/dcf77pi-libgpiodv2/README.md

   parameters are:
   * -q do not show the raw input, default is to show it.
   * -r raw mode, bypass the normal bit reception routine, default is to use it.
+* dcf77pi-ntpsec : Daemon for running as a systemd service that decodes DCF77
+  time signals and provides them to NTPSec via shared memory.
+Logs to systemd journal.
+See [README-ntpsec.md](README-ntpsec.md) for details.
 * libdcf77.so: The shared library containing common routines for reading bits (either from a log file or the GPIO pins) and to decode the date, time and third party buffer.
-Both dcf77pi and dcf77pi-analyze use this library.
+All dcf77pi programs use this library.
 Header files to use the library in your own software are supplied.

 The meaning of the keywords in config.json is: